PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 | 17-20 | 0-7  | Return Direction Audio Location Configuration |
 | 21-23 | 0-7  | Return Direction Limits Configuration         |

+All integer fields and multi-byte bitfields are laid out in **little endian** order.
+All integer fields are unsigned.

+Each entry may have different meaning when present as a capability.
+Below, we indicate this by abbreviations CAP for capability and SEL for the value selected by SRC.

+Bits in fields marked RFA (Reserved For Additions) shall be set to zero.

+> **Note**
+>
-See `a2dp-codec-caps.h` for definition as C structs.
+> See `a2dp-codec-caps.h` for definition as C structs.

 ## Vendor ID Part